-- 1. Calibre as a research leader, which may include: vision for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity and how they will embed Te Tiriti o Waitangi in their research and community - 2.
-Track record and potential to establish, re-enter or progress their career in research relative to opportunity - 3.
-Ability to design and execute a well-reasoned research plan, and where relevant, showing skill and expertise in mātauranga Māori and/or kaupapa Māori or other knowledge systems.
+- 2. Track record and potential to establish, re-enter or progress their career in research relative to opportunity - 3.
+Ability to design and execute a well-reasoned and boundary-pushing research plan.

 Referees are additionally given the opportunity to provide any other comments about the applicant.